yenirsmwati/Web-Scraping-and-Analysis-of-Makeup-Products/README.md

 | Most Products Rated Above 4.7        | Elise (53), Jacqueline Beaute (42), Lavie Lash (33) | Consistently excellent product performance               |

 > Detailed charts and visualizations are available in the `analisis_visualization.ipynb` notebook.
-> For a more complete summary of the analysis, you can also refer to the PDF report in this repository.
+> For a more complete summary of the analysis, you can also refer to the PDF report `Web Scraping and Analysis of Cosmetic Products from Sociolla.pdf` in this repository.

 ## 🙌 Final Words
 Thanks for scrolling this far!
 Got ideas, thoughts, or feedback?
 I’m all ears 👂✨